 Let’s assume an organization is expecting to expand in a different country.
 The present net worth of the organization is close to $800 million.
 The entity could bear the risks until the bar of $400 million, but as decided by the management, the degree of risk accepted by the company should not exceed beyond $240 million.
-Thus the entity has set to the level of 30% of the net worth, and no business heads are allowed to decide a level that impacts the business more than its stated level.
+Thus the entity has set to the level of 30% of the net worth, and no business heads are allowed to decide a story that impacts the business more than its stated level.

 It could vary in different scenarios or entities.
-Broadly, the risk accepting abilities are of the following nature:
+Broadly, the risk accepting abilities are the following:

 - Some organization are risk-averse or always plays in a safe zone in certain areas of business.
 For instance, big MNCs mostly doesn’t show any level of risk appetite for reputational loss.